The Best Lures For Redfish (Surprise Answer With Video Proof)!

 There are just so many different lure options these days.

-Since this is one of the most common questions that we get, I wanted to put this video together to highlight the most important thing to consider when thinking about your redfish lures.
+If you’re wondering what the best lures for catching redfish are, this video highlights the most important thing to consider when thinking about your redfish lures.

 And the answer may very well surprise you (as you’ll see below).